kstenschke/lspng/README.md

 ## What does it do?

-Running ``lspng`` determines the average luminance of all pixels per PNG image file in the working directory and than prefixes the png's filename with its luminance "rank" when compared to the other pngs in that directory.
+lspng determines the average luminance per PNG image in the working directory and than adds an ordinal "rank" part into the filenames.
-Thereby the alphabetical order of those filenames than matches the PNGs' order from darkest to lightest.
+Thereby PNG image files become sortable by luminance via their filenames.

 ## Command: ``--version`` or ``-v``